 4. Repairing your Tile Shower Leak

-Let’s start by saying: regrouting, recaulking, or adding sealer is *not* an effective repair.
+Let’s start by saying: regrouting, recaulking, or adding sealer is not an effective repair for a shower leak.
 There are companies that advertise such services to fix shower leaks, but they should be thought of as aesthetic improvements only.
 At best, they may offer a temporary solution.
-If you do buy some time using such a method, know that the failure will reoccur.
+If you do buy some time using such a method, know that the failure will reoccur at some point down the road.

 There is no topical solution for a structural problem.

 The absolute best repair, unfortunately, is a total replacement.
 Furthermore, if you have a steam shower that leaks, you will also need a total rebuild.
-While more expensive, this ensures a complete repair of the leak, as well as a neat and seamless tile job in the shower itself.
+Steam showers have more stringent waterproofing requirements and significant potential for damage to your home when something goes wrong.
+Because they are specialized builds, a repair is not worth the risk of continued leaking at some other place in the assembly.
+While a total rebuild more expensive, this ensures a complete repair of the leak, as well as a neat and seamless tile job in the shower itself.
 Most tile contractors will also happily warranty a complete shower build, providing the homeowner some peace of mind against this happening again.

 Common Questions about Leaking Showers